Python-World/python-mini-projects/projects/download GeeksForGeeks articles/readme.md

 # Download GeeksForGeeks Articles as pdf
 <!--Remove the below lines and add yours -->
-This script take the link to a GeeksForGeeks article as input and store the complete article as a pdf.
+This script take a link of GeeksForGeeks article as input and download the complete article as a pdf at default download location.

 ### Prerequisites
 <!--Remove the below lines and add yours -->
 * selenium
 * requests
+* webdriver-manager
 * Run `pip install -r requirements.txt` to install required external modules.

 ### How to run the script